ivy-nguyen12/Stock_Signal_Prediction/README.md

 # Stock Market Signal Prediction

 ## Overview
 This project explores whether machine learning can support better investment decisions by predicting short-term stock price movements.
 By analyzing over 14 years of Tesla (TSLA) daily stock data, we developed a binary classifier to identify "Up Opportunities" — days when stock returns are likely to exceed a predefined threshold.
-The ultimate goal is to support retail investors in improving market timing strategies.
+The ultimate goal is to support retail investors in improving market timing strategies and managing downside risk.

 Prepared by: Vy Nguyen, Dennis Wu, Kenjee Koh, Hsiang-Han Huang, Becky Wang

 Key results include:
-- Gradient Boosting model achieved 59.03% accuracy on unseen data
+- Gradient Boosting model achieved 59.03% accuracy on unseen data (random split)
+- Final model showed 36% precision for Class 1 (up opportunities), supporting better downside risk control
-- Feature importance analysis showed MA Ratio, Volatility, and RSI were key predictors
+- Feature importance analysis revealed MA Ratio, Volatility, and RSI as top predictors
 - A scenario simulation projected a 393% annual return under specific trading assumptions

+> **Strategic Insight:** In volatile markets, avoiding poor trades can be more valuable than aggressively chasing gains.
+Our model prioritizes conservative entry signals, helping investors identify when **not** to trade as much as when to trade.

+---

 ## Dataset
 - **Source:** yfinance Python library